mu2/google-container-engine-dse/README.md

 The use of DataStax software is free in development.
 Deploying and running DataStax software on a cloud provider will incur costs associated with the underlying cloud provider’s resources such as compute, network and storage, etc.  Please refer to your cloud provider for effective cloud resources pricing.

 ## Licensing Terms
-Deploying DataStax Enterprise on Google Container Engine (GKE) includes a limited no-fee license from DataStax.
+Deploying DataStax Enterprise on Google Kubernetes Engine (GKE) includes a limited no-fee license from DataStax.
 As described in section 1.4 of [DataStax Enterprise Terms](https://www.datastax.com/enterprise-terms), the limited license is for development or non-production use.

 #### Prerequisites:
 * Check [here](https://cloud.google.com/sdk/gcloud/) to find out how to install **gcloud** as part of the Google Cloud SDK.
 * Check [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to find out how to install **kubectl**, the Kubernetes command-line tool.

 ##### Step 1.
-Create a Google Container Engine (GKE) cluster
+Create a Google Kubernetes Engine (GKE) cluster
 You are required to create a GKE cluster using vm type, **n1-standard-8** in order to have ample CPU and memory to deploy a DSE cluster.
 In addition, the artifacts in this repo have been tested in a GKE cluster version **v1.8.8-gke.0**.
 The command to create such cluster with 4 worker nodes in **us-west1-b** availability zone is shown below.
 ```
 $ gcloud container clusters create k8-188-gke --cluster-version=1.8.8-gke.0 --zone us-west1-b --machine-type n1-standard-8 --num-nodes 4